AndyObtiva/abstract_feature_branch/README.md

 >       margin-bottom: -15px;
 >       margin-top: 3px;
 >       display: inline;
->     }H
+>     }

 - Once a feature has been released and switched on in production, and it has worked well for a while, it is recommended that its feature branching code is plucked out of the code base to simplify the code for better maintenance as the need is not longer there for feature branching at that point.

-- When working on a new feature locally that the developer does not want others on the team to see yet, the feature can be enabled in config/features.local.yml only as it is git ignored, and disabled in config/features.yml
+- When working on a new feature locally that the developer does not want others on the team to see yet, the feature can be enabled in <code>config/features.local.yml</code> only as it is git ignored, and disabled in <code>config/features.yml</code>

-- When troubleshooting a deployed feature by simulating a non-development environment (e.g. staging or production) locally, the developer can disable it temporarily in config/features.local.yml (git ignored) under the non-development environment, perform tests on the feature, and then remove the local configuration once done.
+- When troubleshooting a deployed feature by simulating a non-development environment (e.g. staging or production) locally, the developer can disable it temporarily in <code>config/features.local.yml</code> (git ignored) under the non-development environment, perform tests on the feature, and then remove the local configuration once done.

 Environment Variable Overrides